Bumthang Cultural Trek with Ura Festival

 Meals are usually provided in a buffet system and most of the tourist food is blend and if you need to change the food varieties we are very open to change and you need to discuss with a guide.
 We have Indian, Chinese, and authentic Bhutanese restaurants where you can have very spicy food.
 While in trek basic foods with a good standard will be provided by our trained cook.
 All our cooks are well trained and certified by the TCB.

-Mr.Lal Bdr Rai has done this trekking 20 times and have very good knowledge about this Trekking route.
+Mr.Lal Bdr Rai has done this trekking 20 times and has very good knowledge about this Trekking route.
 He had in-depth knowledge of the place.

 We use high-quality tents and equipment imported from the US for comfort stay.